Rj707/toktiv/toktiv-main/Pods/Target Support Files/Pods-toktiv/Pods-toktiv-acknowledgements.markdown

 THE SOFTWARE.

+## TwilioChatClient

+Copyright (c) Twilio, Inc. All rights reserved.
+Use of this software is subject to the terms and conditions of the Twilio Terms of Service located at http://www.twilio.com/legal/tos

 ## TwilioVoice

 Copyright © 2011-2017 Twilio, Inc. All rights reserved.
 Use of this software is subject to the terms and conditions of the Twilio Terms of Service located at http://www.twilio.com/legal/tos